davidjguru/the-russian-llulaby/content/blog/creating-development-environments-for-drupal-with-ddev.md

 # post type
 type: "post"
 ---

-I always (or almost always) had worked on Drupal projects with the same stack of versions, so I only had one environment set up.
+Well, at this moment we cannot deny that containerization is a basic pillar of our project work: the ability to compartmentalize the technological stack of each project is a fundamental resource (and be wary of those who do not practice it).
+But the point is that I have a new toy to play with it.
+Let me explain: I always (or almost always) had worked on Drupal projects with the same stack of versions, so I only had one environment set up.
 Then, I started to have different versions (Drupal 6.x, Drupal 7 ...
 8) at the same time for diverse projects and then I started playing with Docker.
 But now I have discovered ddev and a new game has started.

 --------------------------------------------------------------------------------------
 **This article was originally published  in [https://davidjguru.github.io](https://davidjguru.github.io/blog/creating-development-environments-for-drupal-with-ddev)**